What is it? The Fiat 500X is an all-new compact crossover variant of the popular 500 line.

 The other technology included on all bar the entry cars is topped by the Uconnect infotainment system.
 Operated through a five-inch touchscreen this includes Bluetooth phone and music streaming aux-in and USB ports and the ability to read incoming text messages on compatible mobile phones.

-On top models the screen grows to 6.5 inches and satellite navigation is standard (it’s an optional upgrade on the smaller version, as is DAB radio).
+On top models, the screen grows to six inches and satellite navigation is standard (it’s an optional upgrade on the smaller version, as is DAB digital radio).

 Dealers start taking orders for the Opening Edition models – which will include several normally optional items as standard – in December, with the first cars on UK roads in April.

 Fiat won’t state how many 500X models it expects to sell, arguing that this is an all-new market for the brand.
 But it is clear that there are very high hopes for the car.
 As there should be – this is a very capable addition to the 500 family and should be checked out by any buyer who before now might not have looked far beyond a Juke.

 Model tested: Fiat 500X 1.6 Multijet manual diesel, 2.0 Mulitjet 140HP 9-spd auto

 On Sale: Order December 2014, deliveries April 2015